Artistic Director 2022-Present

-Karla, along with Alice Fabiszewski and Dr. Arianne Abela, had the passion to create the Detroit Women’s Chorus to use music to unite people and is committed to the ensemble’s success as the Chorus Manager.
-She has a host of experiences to bring to this task; lifeguarding and being a camp counselor at Interlochen Arts Camp, a former First Aid & CPR Instructor, and a Bachelor of Music degree from the University of Michigan.
+Karla, along with Alice Bell and Dr. Arianne Abela, had the passion to create the Detroit Women’s Chorus to use music to unite people and previously served as the ensemble’s Chorus Manager.
+She brought a host of experiences to this task, including being a camp counselor at Interlochen Arts Camp and holding a Bachelor of Music degree from the University of Michigan.

 Founder of: co-founder of the DWC, and Sing-a-long Saturdays

 If you could have anyone’s singing voice it would be: Julie Andrews

 Most amazing musical experience in life (so far): the first time I stood on a stage with a choir and heard applause.
 Seriously.
 Every time is like that first time.

 Celebrity you most want to have dinner with: former President Barack Obama

 Favorite musical: Sunday in the Park with George – Sondheim